\beta-Ga2O3-Based Heterojunctions: Exploring Growth Orientations and Alloying on Electronic Properties: Results and discussion

+The first principles calculated band offset parameters were used to simulate SBD I-V characteristics and compare them to previously published experimental I-Vs (figures \ref{fig:K_fig3} and \ref{fig:K_fig4}).\cite{mudiyanselage_ultrawide_2023,p_sundaram_-alxga1x2o3ga2o3_2022} The simulations matched remarkably well the experimental data in a bias regime where the current is most sensitive to the band offsets values, hence validating the first principles calculations.
+Matching the experimental I--Vs across the full bias range is outside the scope of this work.
+However, by considering a defect band in the \ch{(Al_{x}Ga_{1-x})_2O_3} layer (donor defect 1.38 eV below the \ch{(Al_{x}Ga_{1-x})_2O_3} conduction band) aligned with the Pt Fermi level it is possible to clearly illustrate how the SBD current at reverse bias is affected by the presence of defects (figure~\ref{fig:s-fig5}).

-Fig.~\ref{fig:K_fig4} shows the experimental I-V characteristics reported by Sundaram \emph{et al.}.\cite{p_sundaram_-alxga1x2o3ga2o3_2022} The I-V curves are obtained for a SBD fabricated on MOCVD-grown \ch{(Al_{0.22}Ga_{0.78})_2O_3} on $\beta$-\ch{Ga2O3}(010) substrate.
-Fig.~\ref{fig:K_fig4} also shows the simulated I-V curves generated in this study.
+Figure~\ref{fig:K_fig4} shows the experimental I--V characteristics reported by Sundaram \emph{et al.}.\cite{p_sundaram_-alxga1x2o3ga2o3_2022}, along with the simulated I–V curves generated in this study.
+The I--V curves are obtained for a SBD fabricated on MOCVD-grown \ch{(Al_{0.22}Ga_{0.78})_2O_3} on $\beta$-\ch{Ga2O3}(010) substrate.
 The doping concentration in the $\beta$-\ch{Ga2O3} substrate and in the 30 nm \ch{(Al_{0.22}Ga_{0.78})_2O_3} layer are assumed to be $3 \times 10^{16}$ $\text{cm}^{-3}$, identical to the doping level reported in Ref.~\citenum{p_sundaram_-alxga1x2o3ga2o3_2022}.
+The differences in the I–V characteristics between Figs.~\ref{fig:K_fig3} and ~\ref{fig:K_fig4} arise from the varying \ch{(Al_xGa_{1-x})2O3} layer thicknesses and doping concentrations (See Fig.~S5).